lozuwa/impy/README.md

 <!-- ![Alt text](static/cars3.png?raw=true "Example of big image.") -->
 <img src="static//cars1.png" alt="cars" height="600" width="800"></img>

 <p>The size of this image is 3840x2160.
 It is too big for training.
 Most likely, your computer will run out of memory.
 In order to try to solve the big image problem, we could reduce the size of the mini-batch hyperparameter.
 But if the image is too big it would still not work.
 We could also try to reduce the size of the image.
-But that means the image losses quality and you would need to label the image again. </p>
+But that means the image losses quality and you would need to label the smaller image again. </p>
-<p>Instead of hacking the problem, we are going to sample crops of the image that contain bounding boxes and create smaller images.
-So the quality of your images will not change and you will maintain the bounding boxes.
-Images of 1032x1032 pixels are usually good enough.
+<p>Instead of hacking a solution, we are going to solve the problem efficiently and correctly.
+The best solution is to sample crops of a specific size that contain the maximum amount of bounding boxes possible.
+Crops of 1032x1032 pixels are usually small enough.
 Let's see how to do this with impy. </p>

 ```python
 from impy.ImageLocalizationDataset import *